gvec-group/gvec/README.md

 ### Run GVEC examples

 After [installation](INSTALL.md), the binary executable should be found in `build/bin/gvec`.
-There are several example input files named `paramter.ini`, which are found the folders `ini , ini/w7x , ini/aug , ini/toksy` .
+There are several example input files named `paramter.ini`, which are found the folders `ini/w7x` , `ini/aug` , `ini/toksy` .
-For execution, go into the root folder  and execute for example the command :
+For execution, go into one of these folders and execute for example the following commands
 ```
+  cd ini/toksy
-  ../build/bin/gvec ini/parameter.ini |tee log
+  ../../build/bin/gvec parameter.ini |tee log
 ```
 which pipes the screen output also into the file `log`.